nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Exiting using the window close button

     1. Test case: Press the close button on the window of the application.<br>
-       Expected: The window should close.
+       Expected: The window should close.<br>

 1. Exiting using the application's exit button